-We conducted the field testing for the rock climbing daypack review over a five month period across North America.
-From El Capitan to Devil's Tower, the Canadian Rockies to Cochamo, anytime we got more than a pitch off the ground a pack came along.
+We conducted the field testing for our climbing pack review all over North America.
+From El Capitan to Devil's Tower, the Canadian Rockies to Cochamo, anytime we got more than a pitch off the ground, a pack came along.

 When evaluating durability, we don't go out of our way to destroy the packs, but we definitely don't baby them.
-We took a thorough look at every part of each pack at the end of the test to see what was damaged.
-Any unusually burly treatment on-route was noted.
+We took a thorough look at every part of each pack at the end of our testing to see what was damaged.
+Any unusually burly treatment on-route is noted.

 Versatility testing was easy.
-As active outdoors folk our testers use small packs all the time and our fleet of products went everywhere.
-From lift-served skiing to mountain biking to grad school to a trip to Mexico City for La Dia De Los Muertos, we examined their cross over usefulness.
+As active outdoors folk, our testers use small packs all the time, and our fleet of products went everywhere.
+We examined their cross-over usefulness from lift-served skiing to mountain biking to grad school to a trip to Mexico City for La Dia De Los Muertos.

 The final published review is an amalgamation of our outdoor trips, indoor testing, and conversations with climbing friends and acquaintances.
-As always, to assure complete independence and objectivity, the gear tested was purchased by OutdoorGearLab in the retail marketplace.
+As always, to assure complete independence and objectivity, the gear tested was purchased at full price by OutdoorGearLab in the retail marketplace.